shruti033456/SYCOLEX-Team-AIRS-FIRE-2026-/README.md

 * `SYCOLEX_experiments.ipynb` — Main notebook containing the experimental implementation.
 * `README.md` — Project description and reproducibility instructions.

+## Running the Experiments
+* Clone or download this repository.
+* Install the required Python packages: pip install -r requirements.txt
+* Open SYCOLEX_experiments.ipynb and configure the dataset path according to the instructions in the notebook.

 ## Model
 The classification component uses the pretrained DeBERTa-v3-small transformer model: https://huggingface.co/microsoft/deberta-v3-small